A real video room with a shared speech timer and a live audience verdict, right in your browser. No Zoom, no install.

 ~20 min

-Constructives, cross-ex, rebuttals — or just a 60-second hot-take.
+Openings, cross-ex, rebuttals, or just a 60-second hot take.
 The timer everyone sees is the same clock the moderator runs.
 No more “wait, are you tracking time on your phone too?”
 The room handles it.

 Live scoring from a real debate

-Two debaters took the GOAT question — Jordan or LeBron — assigned sides, full cross-examination, recorded end to end.
-Anyone can watch the whole thing and score both speakers on the four criteria.
+Two debaters took the GOAT question, Jordan or LeBron.
+Assigned sides, full cross-examination, recorded end to end.
+Anyone can watch the whole thing and score both speakers on the four core criteria at the heart of every scorecard: arguments, evidence, clarity, persuasion.
 The crowd verdict is live.

 The room reshapes around it.
-One platform, every format.
+One platform, every kind of night.

 Friends, classmates, strangers from the club.
 A topic, a clock, an audience verdict.